Dog Nail Clipping: Why It Matters, Costs, and When to See a Vet

 The best way to avoid expensive vet visits and keep your dog comfortable is regular maintenance:

-• Schedule Regular Trims: Book nail clipping every 4-6 weeks as part of your grooming routine
+• Schedule regular trims – Book nail clipping every 4-6 weeks

 To find a dog groomer near you who can safely trim your dog’s nails, browse our verified directory of professional groomers across Australia.